espertus/roster-capture/README.md

 ### What permissions are required?

 * CAMERA, so students can take selfies
+* INTERNET, so it can check for updates
 * RECORD_AUDIO, so students can record their names
 * USE_BIOMETRIC, so students can't do anything but add their information